Seven Species: Dates

 While in Jewish law dates are under the category of the seven species, bee honey may have been the type of honey that is referred to in the Torah.
-By the time the Talmud was written honey bees were extinct in Israel, and dates were used in place of honey, the excavation of Tel Rehov shows that beekeeping was practiced in Israel in the early Iron Age 3000 years ago during the time of king David.
+(Probably not, though, as all of the classical commentaries on the Torah say that it specifically refers to honey from dates.
+Also, in a list of agricultural produce, honey from an animal source would be completely out of place.)
+By the time the Talmud was written honey bees were extinct in Israel, and dates were used in place of honey, the excavation of Tel Rehov shows that beekeeping was practiced in Israel in the early Iron Age 3,000 years ago during the time of king David.